A Food Security Project

 We lined the hugelkultur bed trenches with cardboard to hold back the weeds.
 Although these raised beds just looked like piles of straw at first, they are super-charged after the first season of settling (although ours produced very nicely the first year, prayers answered!)

-In October, with the help of some hard-working and dedicated Girl Guide volunteers, we started planting garlic bulbs in the hugelkultur beds and flower bulbs to mark the perimeters for the fruit trees and their guilds that would be coming later and to entice the pollinators to the site as early as possible in 2022.
+With the help of some hard-working and dedicated Girl Guide volunteers, we start planted garlic bulbs in the hugelkultur beds and flower bulbs to mark the perimeters for the fruit trees and their guilds that would be coming later and to entice the pollinators to the site as early as possible in 2022.
 This wasn’t an easy job as the soil on this site was hard compacted clay that really took some effort to dig into!

 The first crocus flowers starting to show themselves through the mulch, Spring 2022!
 These will come back every year in March to start the growing season.

-As soon as we could get back at it in March and April, we assembled the very popular steel raised beds and filled them with soil (no small task!) and compost and mulch and even some biochar, once again with the help of wonderful volunteers!
+We assembled steel raised beds and filled them with soil (no small task!), compost and mulch and even some biochar, once again with the help of wonderful volunteers!
 Once these beds were in, the community really started to take notice and we’d often hear people wandering by with a compliment about how much they liked these beds and how excited they were about the project.
 The hope was building!

-As with so many projects in the last year, this one was not without its challenges and finding people to help was a struggle at times.
-People were falling ill or caretaking someone else who was, and we had the supply chain issues everyone else struggled with, not to mention price changes, environmental challenges, mental health issues and so some things took a bit longer than expected, but it got done with perseverance and effort! (huge kudos to Melanie Bennet!)
+This project was not without its challenges and finding people to help was a struggle at times.
+In 2021 and 2022 people were falling ill or caretaking someone else who was, and we had the supply chain issues everyone else struggled with, not to mention price changes, environmental challenges, mental health issues and so some things took a bit longer than expected, but it got done with perseverance and effort! (huge kudos to Melanie Bennet!)

 Now THAT is dedication and community spirit!!
 Emily with baby in tow, what an amazing Mom!
 Many hands make light work, and it also warms the soul knowing that these efforts will go to feeding the community in need.